On this page...

 Reading makes people Intelligent.

-increase your knowledge and broaden your horizon.
-If you want to be Intelligent, you
+Reading can increase your knowledge and broaden your horizons.
+If you want to be Intelligent, you have to think more while reading.

 It is suggested to read more books on finance, manpower, and psychology.